Datlyfe/vibester/README.md

 - speed control

-this is what i have in mind at the moment but any ideas and suggestions are very welcome.
+This is what i have in mind at the moment but any ideas and suggestions are very welcome.